A new family of bijections for planar maps: Controling the degrees of the vertices

-\begin{proof} Notice that, in the cut-slide operation, very few of the vertex degrees are modified : there is the leaf that is created in $M_2$, and the disconnecting discovery vertex that is split in three.
-Other than that, for all other vertices, although some of their adjacent edges might be split, they are reattached somewhere else so their degree doesn't change.
+\begin{proof} Notice that, in the cut-and-slide operation, very few of the vertex degrees are modified: there is the leaf that is created in $M_2$, and the disconnecting discovery vertex that is split in three.
+Other than that, for all other vertices, although some of their adjacent edges might be split, they are reattached somewhere else so their degree does not change.

-Let $v$ be the vertex that is split in three : it gives birth to $v_1$, the marked vertex in $M_1$, $v_2$, the root vertex of $M_2$, and $v_3$, that after some possible transformation "becomes" the marked leaf in $M_2$.
+Let $v$ be the vertex that is split in three: it gives birth to $v_1$, the marked vertex in $M_1$, $v_2$, the root vertex of $M_2$, and $v_3$, that after some possible transformation "becomes" the marked leaf in $M_2$.
 Say $v$ is of degree $j+k+1$, with $deg(v_1)=j$ and $deg(v_2)=k$.

 The $(w_1-\mathbb{1}_{k=1})$ term means that the marked leaf in $M_2$ cannot be the root.
 Finally, there are two possible cases, depending on whether $v$ is the root of $M$ or not, each implying one term in the RHS. \end{proof}